Back to blog

 A test automation strategy needs an owner for coverage decisions, maintenance, triage, and reporting.
 Ownership can sit with QA, engineering, platform, or a shared release group, but it cannot be invisible.
 When everyone owns the suite abstractly, nobody protects its usefulness.

 Reports should show release risk in language product and engineering leaders can act on: which flow failed, what changed, whether the failure blocks release, who owns the fix, and what evidence supports the decision.
 Raw pass/fail counts are not enough.
+A suite with 98 percent pass rate can still be unsafe if the failing test covers payment, authentication, admin permissions, or data export.

 • For engineers: include trace, logs, changed files, environment, and reproduction steps.